Tanmay1798/Python_Practice/README.md

 # COMMENT

 Instructions that you write in your code and that python interpreter ignores are called "Comment".

+Comments are very important while writing a program.
+They describe what is going on inside a program, so that a person looking at the source code does not have a hard time figuring it out.
+You might forget the key details of the program you just wrote in a month's time.
+So taking the time to explain these concepts in the form of comments is always fruitful.In Python, we use the hash (#) symbol to start writing a comment.
+#This is a comment #print out Hello print('Hello')
+Multi-line comments:-
+We can have comments that extend up to multiple lines.
+One way is to use the hash(#) symbol at the beginning of each line. eg """This is also a perfect example of multi-line comments"""

 Denoted by 3 type
 1) '#' Hash sign
 2) ' ' ' --------------